kurayamiblackheart/kurayshinyrevamp/README.md

 - Infinite Save Files, new backup file created at each save
 - Custom Fusion Icons support
 - Self-Battle (battle your own Pokemons from your PC/"Battlers" folder/Team !)
+- Shiny Finder.exe (A program created by Reïzod which allows you to quickly see all the shiny possibilities of a .png sprite)

 # List of Optional Features (you can turn them ON/OFF and/or configure/customize them!)